perfana/afterburner/README.md

 note: do not forget to escape & with a backslash using bash and curl

+## upload file
+Upload a file to the java tmp directory (be careful not to fill that directory :-).

+Example:
+* `curl --trace-ascii - -F 'upload=@pom.xml' http://localhost:8080/files/upload` upload the pom.xml file
+* `/files/download/pom.xml` download the pom.xml file after a succeeded upload

 # properties
 * `-Dafterburner.name=Angry-Afterburner` provide a name for the instance
 * `-Dafterburner.remote.call.base_url=https://my.remote.site:1234` connect remote calls to this base url